shibbybird/eazy-ci/README.md

 ```
   -f	Specify the Eazy-CI file to run (default "./eazy.yml")
   -k	File path for ssh private key github access
+  -p  Open ports to depedencies and project containers locally.
+DISCLAIMER: If there are port conflicts starting eazy will fail.
 ```

 ## Setting up a Eazy-CI Project